A review of

 (Author: Ezra Klein)

-It’s nice that Ezra Klein has expertly explained why we are polarized, why it is worsening and is self-reinforcing, and why it will have a stranglehold on politics for a generation or more.
+It’s admirable that Ezra Klein has expertly explained why we are polarized, why it is worsening and is self-reinforcing, and why it will have a stranglehold on politics for a generation or more.
 Though, there are important nuances missing, and some of his conclusions are hasty.

 Smarter is Worse